Writing Custom axe-core Rules for Complex Data Tables

 Exact Configuration & Custom Matcher Implementation

 Override default behavior by injecting a scoped rule via axe.configure().
 The matches callback isolates target components, while evaluate performs synchronous validation against rendered nodes.
 Follow strict selector scoping patterns to prevent DOM bleed across unrelated components, as detailed in Component-Specific Rule Writing.
+If your grid renders inside a custom element with a shadow root, the selector will not pierce the boundary — adapt the traversal patterns in writing axe rules for web components and shadow DOM.

 axe.configure({